 Singapore boasts many spectacular religious sights that offer insight into different cultures and customs.
 Specifically, beautiful temples.
-From Hinduism to Buddhism to Taoism, these places of worship are usually remarkable ancient structures with epic architectural works.
-Therefore, whether you’re looking for some spiritual enlightenment or you just have a general curiosity about these religions, you’ve come to the right place.
-Here are seven stunning temples you must visit in Singapore.
+From Hinduism to Buddhism to Taoism, these places of worship are remarkable ancient structures with epic architectural works.
+And whether you’re searching for spiritual enlightenment or you just have a curiosity about different religions, we’ve selected seven most stunning temples you need to visit in Singapore.

 This Singaporean Hindu temple is the oldest and largest in the city.
 Locals will recognise it from its iconic colourful and detailed tall exterior in the middle of Chinatown.
 It was built in 1827 by Naraina Pillai, an Indian immigrant in Singapore.
-Prepare to be fascinated by the many statues within the compound dedicated to the Goddess Mariamman, known for her healing powers to cure disease and illness.
-Definitely, one of the most unique temples in Singapore for photography too.
+Be fascinated by the many statues within the compound dedicated to the Goddess Mariamman, known for her healing powers to cure disease and illness.
+Definitely, one of the most unique temples in Singapore.

 📍 244 South Bridge Rd, Singapore 058793

 Based in Chinatown, this Buddhist compound is one of the most famous temples in Singapore.
-It was built in 2007, and is made from 320 kilograms of gold, with remarkable exterior and interior designs, and it even has a rooftop garden.
-With the building’s design being influenced by the Buddhist Mandala, you can expect to see a brilliant art and history, along with cultural works that tell stories over many centuries.
+It was built in 2007, and is made from 320 kilograms of gold, with remarkable exterior and interior designs.
+Plus, it has a rooftop garden.
+With the building’s design being influenced by the Buddhist Mandala, expect to see art and history, alongside cultural works that tell stories over many centuries.

 📍 288 South Bridge Rd, Singapore 058840

 During the 19th century, this beautiful temple, which is the oldest Chinese temple in Singapore, faced the beach and sea.
 Confused?
 Well, Telok Ayer Street used to be the waterfront.
 Hence why it is dedicated to Mazu, the Goddess of the Sea.
 Today, the architectural masterpiece stands among the bustling city as a tranquil place of worship.
-If you love art and design, or you are just eager to learn more about Chinese culture, this spot is a must-visit because it is drenched in heritage, traditional Chinese styles like sculptures of dragons, and much more.
+Be sure to visit if you love art or you’re just eager to learn about Chinese culture, heritage, styles like dragon sculptures and more

 📍 158 Telok Ayer St, Singapore 068613